json-schema-form/angular-schema-form/README.md

 To run the tests:

-1. Install all dependencies via NPM
+1. Install all dependencies via NPM.
 2. Install dev dependencies with bower.
-3. Install the Karma CLI
+3. Install the Karma CLI.
-4. Run the tests
+4. Run the tests.

 ```bash
 $ npm install